hrishit2/medusa/README.md

 GitHub Actions workflow

-A successfully deployed Medusa backend running in ECS Fargate
+A deployed Medusa backend running in ECS

-(Optional) A video walkthrough showing the setup, deployment, and output
+A video walkthrough showing:

+Code explanation

+Deployment steps

+Running backend demo

-📞 Troubleshooting Tips
+🐛 Troubleshooting Tips
-Make sure the ECS cluster and service names are hardcoded correctly in GitHub Actions if Terraform outputs aren't used

-Check ECS logs in CloudWatch if the container fails

-Validate that your Docker image is built and pushed successfully to Docker Hub

-Make sure the right AWS IAM roles are used by Terraform
+If the GitHub Actions job fails, check logs for Docker or AWS CLI errors.

+If the ECS service doesn’t update, verify IAM permissions and ECS names.

+If the container crashes, review logs in AWS CloudWatch.

+Ensure public subnet and security group allow inbound traffic on port 9000.

 📄 License
-This is a demo project intended for learning and presentation purposes.
+This is a demo project provided for learning, testing, and educational purposes.

+Let me know if you'd like a version with code included, a separate video script, or a Markdown-formatted .md file download.